-As England enters a third national lockdown, the government has extended the ‘furlough’ scheme by a month.
+As third national lockdown continues in 2021, the government's March budget announcement has extended the ‘furlough’ scheme further.
 What do these changes mean for you?

 As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.

-Previously, the CJRS has been extended in November, when the tiered form of restrictions were put in place.
+The CJRS had also been extended in November, when the tiered form of restrictions were put in place.

 The CJRS, which provides a monthly government payment to employees who cannot work, was originally set to end on 31 October.